Before Selling a Probate Property

 -

-Clarify the role of the home early on
+Clarify the property’s role within the estate

-Recognize which decisions require patience
+Recognize which decisions benefit from patience